-The Departments of Geosciences and Ecology and Evolutionary Biology at Princeton, in partnership with the Bermuda Institute of Ocean Sciences, are seeking applicants for a new graduate program in Ocean Science and Marine Biology.
+The Departments of Geosciences and Ecology and Evolutionary Biology at Princeton, in partnership with the Bermuda Institute of Ocean Sciences, are seeking applicants for a graduate program in Ocean Science and Marine Biology.
+Students must apply to Graduate Studies in one of these Princeton University departments, noting their interest in the PU-BIOS Graduate Program in their application.
 This innovative program combines the best of two worlds: coursework within a broader university community where faculty undertake a wide range of ocean science research activities, and dissertation research conducted at a US-funded oceanographic and marine science research institution.

 Benefits of the Program